 Bundle pricing is a sales strategy where a business offers two or more products and services as one package at a lower price than if each product or service was sold as an individual item.

-The customer gets better value for money with the overall cost savings from purchasing multiple products below their individual market price, while your company generates more revenues because you end up selling more products and services to customers.
+The customer gets better value for money with the overall cost savings from purchasing multiple products below their individual market price, while your company generates more revenue due to selling more products and services to customers.

 A good example of bundle pricing is a gadget store that offers an iPad, keyboard, and pencil as part of a single price bundle when customers buy an iPad from the store.